Ledipasvir/SofosbuvirOther Names: Harvoni Drug Class: Opportunistic Infections and Coinfections

 - If you are allergic to ledipasvir/sofosbuvir or any other medicines.

 - If you are pregnant or plan to become pregnant.
 Whether ledipasvir/sofosbuvir can harm an unborn baby is unknown.
 Pregnancy should be avoided during combination treatment with ledipasvir/sofosbuvir and ribavirin and for 6 months after completion of the treatment.
-Talk to your health care provider about possible risks with taking ledipasvir/sofosbuvir when pregnant.
+Talk to your health care provider about possible risks with taking ledipasvir/sofosbuvir during pregnancy.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you have HIV.